- Scholarships and Fellowships

-(May, 2019) Prestigious Scholarships is pleased to announce that two OSU students have been recognized with an Honorable Mention by the Udall Foundation.
+(May, 2019) National and Global Scholarships Advising is pleased to announce that two OSU students have been recognized with an Honorable Mention by the Udall Foundation.
 A 14-member independent review committee selected this year's group of 55 Udall Scholars and 55 Honorable Mentions on the basis of commitment to careers in the environment, Native health care, or Tribal public policy; leadership potential; record of public service; and academic achievement.

 Jordan Laundry is a third year student originally from Homer, New York.
 She is majoring in Ecological Engineering with a minor in Natural Resources and Environmental Law and Policy.
 She is passionate about combining her engineering and policy knowledge to find dynamic solutions to the pressing environmental issues of today.
 After graduation, she plans to get field experience as an ecological engineer for several years before attending law school.

 Simone Burton, from Cleveland, Utah is a marine biology major with a chemistry minor.
 She became interested in this field when she was just thirteen.
 She intends to complete her Ernest F. Hollings Undergraduate Scholarship and Internship with NOAA this upcoming year to gaining experience in the world of marine biology research and public outreach.
 Simone is interested in aiding in marine conservation efforts through research, policy and communication, and education and outreach.

 This year’s Udall Scholars and Honorable Mentions were selected from 443 candidates nominated by 227 colleges and universities.